AnkitRaj1372/sspace/README.md

 # sspace
-this is a repository for sample sspace website
+this is a repository for sample sspace website.